Cramezul/Hubitat/README.md

 # Hubitat
-Some Hubitat Apps and Drivers built for my need but available for you to try
+Some Hubitat Apps and Drivers built for my needs but available for you to try